fastrgv/AdaFonts/README.md

 Compiling from a commandline terminal:

-.) wcmp.bat on Windows
+.) "wcmp.bat fontbtns" on Windows

-.) ocmpss.sh on OSX
+.) "ocmpss.sh fontbtns" on OSX

-.) lcmp.sh on linux
+.) "lcmp.sh fontbtns" on linux

 =======================================================================